Water safety saves lives.

 Also, point out any lifeguard stands and first aid stations.
 Talk to your child about the role of lifeguards and who to go to if help is needed.

 No matter how much experience they’ve had in the water, young children aren’t strong enough swimmers to be on their own.
-Remind your child – under the age of nine – to always stay within arms reach of an adult at all times while in the pool.
+Remind your child – under the age of 9 – to stay within arms reach of an adult at all times while in the pool.
 Older children should swim with a buddy in a supervised area.

 Activities to try:

-- Practice different floating positions – Front float, survival float and back float
+- Practice different floating positions: front float, survival float and back float.

-- Practice rolling over from front to back
+- Practice rolling over from front to back.

 Teach your child about water hazards and to make sure the coast is clear before they jump in.
 Discuss what children should look for before they jump into the water.
 Make it fun and have them look and then jump into the pool while yelling “Look Before You Leap!”

 Help your child identify safe ways to help themselves if they have trouble in the water.
-A few examples are:

 - If they get too tired: